About the WHO Global Malaria Programme

 The work of the Global Malaria Programme is currently supported (in alphabetical order) by the Bill & Melinda Gates Foundation, the Canadian International Development Agency, the Government of Australia, the Government of Norway, the Government of Japan, the Government of the Russian Federation, the Government of the United Kingdom, and the United States Agency for International Development.
 Funding is also received through the Medicines for Malaria Venture, the Foundation for Innovative New Diagnostics, the Global Fund to Fight AIDS, Tuberculosis and Malaria and through the core WHO budget.

 GMP’s key partners (in alphabetical order) include the African Leaders Malaria Alliance, the Global Fund to Fight AIDS, Tuberculosis and Malaria, the Foundation for Innovative New Diagnostics, Imperial College London, the Innovative Vector Control Consortium, the Institute for Health Metrics and Evaluation, ISGlobal, the Johns Hopkins Bloomberg School of Public Health, the Medicines for Malaria Venture, the Office of the UN Special Envoy for Malaria, PATH, the Swiss Tropical and Public Health Institute, UNICEF, UNITAID, the University of Oxford, the United States President's Malaria Initiative, the United States Centers for Disease Control, and many others.

-Between July 2009 and January 2014, the Programme was led by Dr Robert Newman.
-Since February 2014, Dr John Reeder has served as Acting Director.
+The Global Malaria Programme is led by Dr Pedro L. Alonso.
 The department is housed in WHO's HIV/AIDS, Tuberculosis and Malaria cluster, led by Assistant Director-General Dr Hiroki Nakatani.
 The work is managed through four units - Diagnostics, Treatment and Vaccines, led by Dr Andrea Bosman; Drug Resistance and Containment, led by Dr Pascal Ringwald; Strategy, Economics and Elimination, led by Dr Richard Cibulskis; and Vector Control, led by Dr Abraham Mnzava.
 The department’s Programme Manager is Erin Shutes; external relations and advocacy are led by Dr Zsofia Szilagyi; and administration is led by Simone Colairo.

 The department's publications are available electronically on this website and hardcopies are distributed to Ministries of Health in endemic countries and to key partners.
 Some publications are also available for purchase through the WHO Online Bookshop.
 The department's flagship publication, the World Malaria Report, is published annually in December.